 I am course organiser or contribute lectures to the following undergraduate courses

 Science, Nature and Environment (STIS08007)

 Science and Empire: from Enlightenment to Decolonisation, 1750-1965 (HIST10434)

 Those interested in my areas of research may also want to look at the following taught MSc programme:

 I am happy to supervise research students interested in the history of science in the nineteenth and twentieth centuries, particularly topics related to global history, exploration, travel, imperialism and colonialism.
-Prospective students are encouraged to contact him directly.
+Please feel free to contact me directly.

 Find out more about the programmes that I am involved with:

 Current PhD Students

 Sergio Orozco-Echeverri: How do planets find their way?
 Laws of nature and the transformations of knowledge in the scientific revolution

 Janelle Winters: Multilateral investment in a vertical health programme: A case study of the impact of the African Programme for Onchocerciasis Control (APOC) in Nigeria from 1995-2015